 I hope this helps you see the difference in top herbalist.

 Conclusion on this part 3, it's non conclusive, LOL. but has some good points relevant to this series.

 Hoffmann and co.
 Are all low dose, non invasive if can be no evasive intervention.
 Holistic herbalisem and Simple herbalist.
 I read in one such book to make an distincter you add 1 oz herb to 8 oz alcohol- that is not a 5:1 ratio, a very weak tincture and not used as much as water extractions ACV tinctures.

-This field of herbalist are different, I am part holistic no doubt single herb therapy, simpler methods, also medical western based herbalisem with all the science fun.
+This field of herbalist are different, I am part holistic no doubt single herb therapy, simpler methods, also medical western based herbalism with all the science fun.
 LOL.

 We read the following;